Last updated on July 2, 2023 by Wandering our World

 Campers should set up their tent at dusk, and take it down at dawn.
 A tent that is discreet and pitches quickly is best.
 Therefore a lightweight walking tent like this one would be a great investment for someone planning to walk and camp in the Algarve.

 If you are walking a main trail, make sure you choose to camp in a place that won’t be in any other hiker’s or walker’s way.

 Portugal is the perfect country to camp in, whether in a campervan or a tent, but there are things to consider:

 - When camping in the Algarve you must never make a campfire – it’s not worth the risk or the potential fine!
-For cooking, use a storm cooker.
+You might want to think about bringing a storm cooker with you for cooking.
+They tend to be safe, and are often fine to use – but you should check local laws first.
 The Swedish brand Trangia make fantastic storm cookers that are virtually indestructible.
 If you want to go completely fuel-less, a portable solar powered cooker like this one would work well.
 Plus, is there anything cooler than harnessing the power of the sun for your breakfast!

 - Thunderstorms and heavy rain can happen in the Algarve – even during the holiday season.
 Make sure you have a durable, rainproof tent that can survive heavy rain.
 A lightweight one-man hiking tent like this or similar would be perfect.
 For a good value tent that fits more than one person, this mosquito-proof one would work well too.

 - There are different water sources in the Algarve, but remember to always have plenty of water on you when you’re camping.
 A space-saving collapsible water bottle would be a good purchase.